 What ARIKAYCE liposomal looks like and contents of the pack

-ARIKAYCE liposomal is a white to off-white, milky nebuliser dispersion in a 10 mL glass vial sealed with a rubber stopper and a metal seal with a flip tear-off cap.
+ARIKAYCE liposomal is a white to off-white, milky nebuliser dispersion in a glass vial with rubber stopper and metal seal with plastic flip-off cap.

 The 28 vials are provided in a carton for a 28-day supply; one vial per day.
 One ARIKAYCE liposomal carton contains 4 inner cartons, each containing 7 vials and one aerosol head.
 The 28-day supply pack also contains 1 Lamira Nebuliser Handset.